GKZ-system of the 2-loop self energy with 4 propagators: Introduction

-GKZ-systems of Feynman integrals with codimension$=0,\;1$ are presented in Refs.~\cite{Cruz2019,Klausen2019} through Lee-Pomeransky parametric representations~\cite{Lee2013}.
-To obtain hypergeometric series solutions with suitable independent variables, one should compute the restricted $D$-module of GKZ-system originating from Lee-Pomeransky representations on corresponding hyperplane in the parameter space~\cite{Oaku1997,Walther1999,Oaku2001}.
-GKZ-systems of some Feynman diagrams can be derived from their Mellin-Barnes representations~\cite{Feng2018,Feng2019,Feng2020} through Miller's transformation~\cite{Miller68,Miller72}.
-Ref.~\cite{Loebbert2020} explores the idea of bootstrap Feynman integrals using integrability, the authors of Ref.~\cite{Klemm2020} apply GKZ description of periods to solve the $l$-loop banana amplitudes with their general mass dependence, and completely clarify the analytic structure of all banana amplitudes with arbitrary masses~\cite{Bonisch2021}.
+Some GKZ-systems of the Feynman integrals with codimension$=0,\;1$ are presented in Refs.~\cite{Cruz2019,Klausen2019} through the Lee-Pomeransky parametric representation~\cite{Lee2013}.
+To obtain hypergeometric series solutions with suitable independent variables, one should compute the restricted $D$-module of the GKZ-system originating from the Lee-Pomeransky representation on the corresponding hyperplane in the parameter space~\cite{Oaku1997,Walther1999,Oaku2001}.
+In addition, the GKZ-systems of some Feynman diagrams can also be derived from their Mellin-Barnes representation~\cite{Feng2018,Feng2019,Feng2020} through the Miller transformation~\cite{Miller68,Miller72}.
+Ref.~\cite{Loebbert2020} explores the idea of bootstrap Feynman integrals using integrability, the authors of Ref.~\cite{Klemm2020} apply the GKZ description of periods to solve the $l$-loop banana amplitudes with their general mass dependence, and completely clarify the analytic structure of all banana amplitudes with arbitrary masses~\cite{Bonisch2021}.
 The updated summary on some classical and modern aspects of hypergeometric differential equations is given in literature~\cite{Reichelt2020}.
 A Mathematica package for integrating families of Feynman integrals order by order in the dimensional regulator from their GKZ-systems is also given in literature~\cite{Hidding2021}.
 A specialized integration algorithm for parametric Feynman integrals with tame kinematics is also presented in literature~\cite{Borinsky2020}.
-Actually Cohen-Macaulay Property of Feynman Integral indicates that the process of finding a series representation of these integrals is fully algorithmic~\cite{Tellander2021}, and regular singularities of Feynman Integral are determined by its Landau Discriminant~\cite{Mizera2021}.
-Ref.~\cite{Arkani-Hamed2022} introduces a class of polytopes to analyze the structure of UV and IR divergences of general Feynman integrals in Schwinger parameter space.
-Furthermore, Ref.~\cite{Chestnov2022} elaborates on the connection among GKZ-systems, de Rham theory for twisted cohomology groups, and Pfaffian equations for Feynman Integrals, and Ref.~\cite{Ananthanarayan2022} presents a Mathematica package to find linear transformations for some classes of multivariable hypergeometric functions.
-In literature~\cite{Berends1994} the class of $N$ loop massive scalar self-energy diagrams with $N+1$ propagators is studied, and the new convergent series representations for the 2-loop sunset diagram with three different propagator masses and external momentum are obtained in Ref.~\cite{Ananthanarayan2019}.
-The relationship between Feynman diagrams and hypergeometric functions is reviewed in the Ref.~\cite{Kalmykov2021}.
-Using the GKZ system and its relation to D-module theory, Ref.~\cite{Munch2022} proposes a novel method for obtaining differential equations for master integrals.
-Adopting some assumption on the virtual masses, Ref.~\cite{Gu2020} investigates the analytical expression of a 3-loop vacuum integral.
-A new methodology to perform the expansion of multi-variable hypergeometric functions around the time-space dimension $D=4$ in Ref.~\cite{Bera2022}.
-Using an algorithm that extends the Griffiths-Dwork reduction for the case of projective hypersurfaces with singularities, the authors of Ref.\cite{Lairez2022} derive Fuchsian linear differential equations with respect to kinematic parameters for a large class of massive multi-loop Feynman integrals.
+Actually the Cohen-Macaulay property of the Feynman integrals indicates that the process of finding a series representation of these integrals is fully algorithmic~\cite{Tellander2021}, and regular singularities of the Feynman integrals are determined by its Landau discriminant~\cite{Mizera2021}.
+Ref.~\cite{Arkani-Hamed2022} introduces a class of polytopes to analyze the structure of UV and IR divergences of general Feynman integrals in the Schwinger parameter space.
+Furthermore, Ref.~\cite{Chestnov2022} elaborates on the connection among the GKZ-systems, de Rham theory for twisted cohomology groups, and the Pfaffian equations for Feynman integrals, and Ref.~\cite{Ananthanarayan2022} presents a Mathematica package to find the linear transformations for some classes of multivariable hypergeometric functions.
+In literature~\cite{Berends1994} a class of $N$-loop massive scalar self-energy diagrams with $N+1$ propagators is studied, and the new convergent series representation for the 2-loop sunset diagram with three different propagator masses and external momentum is obtained in Ref.~\cite{Ananthanarayan2019}.
+The relationship between Feynman diagrams and generalized hypergeometric functions is reviewed in Ref.~\cite{Kalmykov2021}.
+Using the GKZ system and its relation to D-module theory, Ref.~\cite{Munch2022} proposes a novel method to obtain differential equations for master integrals.
+Adopting some assumptions on the virtual masses, Ref.~\cite{Gu2020} investigates the analytical expression of a 3-loop vacuum integral.
+A new methodology to perform the expansion of multi-variable hypergeometric functions around the spacetime dimension $D=4$ is given in Ref.~\cite{Bera2022}.
+Using an algorithm that extends the Griffiths-Dwork reduction for the case of projective hypersurfaces with singularities, the authors of Ref.\cite{Lairez2022} derive a system of Fuchsian linear differential equations with respect to kinematic parameters for a large class of massive multi-loop Feynman integrals.